patroni/patroni/docs/patronictl.rst

     ``CITUS_GROUP`` is the ID of the Citus group.

 ``--wait``
-    Wait until all Patroni members are paused before returning control the the caller.
+    Wait until all Patroni members are paused before returning control to the caller.

 Examples
 """"""""

-Put the cluster in maintenance mode:
+Put the cluster in maintenance mode, and wait until all nodes have been paused:

 .. code:: text